The World Tonight (Philippine TV program): Revival; Legarda-Castro era

 The World Tonight returned on September 15, 1986, coinciding with the reopening of ABS-CBN after the People Power Revolution.
-It was anchored by Larry Ng (an ABS-CBN executive during the pre-Martial Law era), Angelo Castro Jr. (then the network's news director) and Loren Legarda who came from anchoring rival newscast NewsWatch on RPN with Harry Gasser.
-Ng left the newscast after a while, and was replaced by Korina Sanchez.
+It was anchored by Larry Ng (an ABS-CBN executive during the pre-Martial Law era), Angelo Castro Jr. (then the network's news director), and Loren Legarda who came from anchoring rival newscast NewsWatch on RPN with Harry Gasser.
+Ng left the newscast after a while and was replaced by Korina Sanchez.
 However, she eventually left the newscast to concentrate on hosting the morning show Magandang Umaga (later Magandang Umaga Po), leaving Castro, Legarda, and Amy Godinez (who left in 1991) as main anchors.

-On May 4, 1992, Ces Oreña-Drilon (or Cathy Yap-Yang for Business), and Dyan Castillejo (for Sports) joined the program as segment anchors.
+On May 4, 1992, the newscast introduced a new set (also shared with TV Patrol) and theme music as well as introducing Ces Drilon (or Cathy Yap-Yang for Business), and Dyan Castillejo (for Sports) as their new segment anchors.
 Sanchez returned as an anchor but only on Saturdays along with Castro (or Bon Vibar as his substitute), Drilon, Castillejo with additional segments by Angelique Lazo (entertainment).
 It was replaced by The Weekend News in 1996.

+On December 4, 1995, The World Tonight relaunched its studio set, news desk, and graphics which became permanent until 1999.

 Transition into cable; start of Castro-Palma era

-The World Tonight began to simulcast on the network's cable news channel Sarimanok News Network launched on May 1, 1996, even it was still airing on ABS-CBN.
+The World Tonight began to simulcast on the network's cable news channel Sarimanok News Network (now ANC) launched on May 1, 1996, even it was still airing on ABS-CBN.

-On February 2, 1998, Tina Monzon-Palma replaced Loren Legarda and joined Angelo Castro Jr. to the newscast when Legarda ran and later won as the top senator in the elections.
+On February 9, 1998, Tina Monzon-Palma replaced Loren Legarda and joined Angelo Castro Jr. to the newscast when Legarda ran and later won as the top senator in the elections.
 Palma used to anchor rival newscasts GMA Headline News (on GMA Network) from 1986 until 1992 and The Big News (on the reopened ABC, now TV5) from 1992 to 1997.
-Loren Legarda made her final broadcast on the newscast on January 30, 1998.
+Loren Legarda made her final broadcast on the February 6, 1998 newscast.

-However, in early 1999, the ratings of English late-night newscasts including The World Tonight started to decline when rival GMA introduced Filipino language late-night news with the relaunch of GMA Network News, anchored by Mike Enriquez and Vicky Morales; it debuted as an English newscast in 1992 and switched to Filipino with the relaunch, surging ahead of the ratings game in the process.
+However, beginning in late 1998, the ratings of English late-night newscasts including The World Tonight started to decline when rival GMA introduced Filipino language late-night news with the relaunch of GMA Network News, anchored by Mike Enriquez and Vicky Morales; it debuted as an English newscast in 1992 and switched to Filipino with the relaunch, surging ahead of the ratings game in the process.

 The World Tonight made its final broadcast on ABS-CBN on August 13, 1999.
 It was then replaced by the network's first Filipino-language late-night newscast, Pulso: Aksyon Balita anchored by Korina Sanchez and Ted Failon.
-The show competed with Frontpage: Ulat ni Mel Tiangco, which replaced GMA Network News on August 23, 1999.
+The show competed with Frontpage: Ulat ni Mel Tiangco, which replaced GMA Network News on the same day.